felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 given.
 This  was a relief. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Yes, change my title now, please!
 This will fix all my problems"*, I would say to myself on my little cloud of joy.

 On the other hand, I now faced an undodgeable question: *"What the heck is DevOps, anyway?"*

-You can  probably imagine why, depending on the day, my impostor syndrome simply got out of control.
+You can  probably imagine how, depending on the day, my impostor syndrome simply got out of control.
 I had started as a humble Physicist.
 I had then changed career paths after my Masters degree to become a Machine Learning scientist (out of nowhere).
 I had come to